LUWIZ

 Build an author entity, not just a byline

-The precise role of the Person schema
+The precise role of Person schema

 The Person markup in JSON-LD disambiguates the author for machines.
 It explicitly declares who writes, their qualifications (jobTitle, alumniOf, knowsAbout) and their external identities (sameAs pointing to LinkedIn, Wikidata, ORCID).
-Linked to the Article schema via the author property, it turns a name into a structured entity.
+Linked to the Article schema through the author property, it turns a name into a structured entity.

 Create a real author page